BKokay/test-vault/0-inbox/Fuel Saver Meeting 1111 notes.md

 	- [ ] getStopHistory
 	- [ ] getFinancialSummaryByMonth
 	- [ ] getFinancialSummaryByYear
+5. Add tests for new methods
+6. Go back and clean up logs
-6. Figure out how to not show DriverController and all Driver models in swagger-ui
+7. Figure out how to not show DriverController and all Driver models in swagger-ui
-7. Run ansible script to have updated DB without driver table
+8. Run ansible script to have updated DB without driver table
-8. Test locally
+9. Test locally